-In a prior post, I suggested a Correctional Nurse Manifesto with seven propositions.
-This post discusses the meaning and importance of the fifth proposition:
+In continuation of our discussion about the Correctional Nurse Manifesto with seven propositions, this post discusses the meaning and importance of the fifth proposition:

 Correctional nurses continually guard their own and other’s physical and mental safety

-While professional boundaries can help protect a nurse’s safety (See the discussion on professional boundaries in Proposition Four Part I and Part II), correctional nurses must also be vigilant to guard against physical and psychological injury from a variety of sources on a daily basis.
-Officer, civilian, and healthcare staff must provide a consistent front to protect against injury when dealing with the inmate population.
+While professional boundaries can help protect a nurse’s safety (See Proposition Four Part I and Part II), correctional nurses must also be vigilant to guard against physical and psychological injury from a variety of sources on a daily basis.
+Officer, civilian, and healthcare staff must work together with consistency to protect against injury when working in a correctional environment.

 Workplace violence concerns are ever-present in the correctional setting.
-Correctional nurses need to be vigilant for physical injury from inmates, other staff, or visitors.
-Here are some areas of concern for nurses:
+Correctional nurses need to be vigilant to protect themselves against physical injury from the incarcerated population, other staff members, both healthcare and custody, and visitors.
+Here are some key points for nurses:

 - Know your facility’s particular security procedures.
 This might include knowing security codes and procedures for obtaining assistance.